Market Timing Facts

 also a factor.

-are willing to use bear funds during declines.
-In the
+willing to use bear funds during declines.
+In the case

-beat the market by 59%.
-Even our conservative strategies
+market by 59%.
+Even our conservative strategies were safe

-or not they are aggressive, conservative, or just don't
+not they are aggressive, conservative, or just don't want

-want to lose their shirts when the markets tank, market
+to lose their shirts when the markets tank, market timing

 You either use a methodology that takes you out of declining

 markets, or you tank right along with the declining markets